Security-Onion-Solutions/securityonion-docs/managing-alerts.rst

 Rewrite the signature
 ---------------------

 In some cases, you may not want to use the modify option above, but instead create a copy of the rule and disable the original.
-In Security Onion, locally created rules are stored in `` /opt/so/saltstack/local/salt/idstools/local.rules`` which will then get copied to ``/opt/so/rules/nids/local.rules``.
+In Security Onion, locally created rules are stored in `` /opt/so/saltstack/local/salt/idstools/local.rules`` on the manager.
+Within 15 minutes, :ref:`salt` should then copy those rules into ``/opt/so/rules/nids/local.rules``.

 - Edit the ``/opt/so/saltstack/local/salt/idstools/local.rules`` file using ``vi`` or your favorite text editor: